 William Holden and Ryan O’Neal are two cowboys who realize they will be poor, hardworking cowboys forever, unless they take matters into their own hands.
 The only way out of the deadlock, seems robbing a bank, so that’s what they decide to do.
 But they’re destined to be cowboys, not bank robbers, and the robbery is the beginning of the bitter end.

+Both Holden and O’Neal are magnificent and the longer version works in their favor.
+But if it makes some of the good things better, it also makes some of the bad things worse.
+The longer version is more coherent, but slows an already slow-moving movie further down.
+There are only a few sparse action scenes; they're in slow motion and rather bloody, but one of them (Malden ending a long dispute with his neighbor in violent fashion) isn’t well integrated into the movie.
 Malden’s character of the unflinching patriarch is part of the film’s Freudian subplot about Malden’s son – played by Tom Skerritt – who refuses to give up the chase even though he knows the man who has ordered it, his father, is dead.
 This aspect of the movie never comes to life, it feels forced, and the final scene – Skerritt being deserted by his younger brother (Joe Don Baker), and talking to his late father – is dreadful.

 Wild Rovers is by no means a bad western, it's a good one; it’s thoughtful, but it’s also self-indulgent and too conscious about its own high aspirations.
 There’s a lot to admire, but ultimately the movie aims too high for its own good.

 Dir: Blake Edwards - Cast: William Holden, Ryan O'Neal, Karl Malden, Tom Skerritt, Joe Don Baker, James Olsen, Lynn Carlin, Victor French, Rachel Roberts, Moses Gun